To a Kinder World

-"To a Kinder World" (優しい世界へ, Yasashii Sekai e) is the seventh overall episode of the anime television series Dandadan, an adaptation of the manga series of the same name by Yukinobu Tatsu.
-Episode six depicts a fight between the yōkai Acrobatic Silky and characters Momo Ayase, Ken "Okarun" Takakura, and Aira Shiratori, the latter Silky believes is her daughter.
-The fight is concluded in "To a Kinder World," which centers around the history of Silky before she became a spirit, as well as explaining her attachment to Aira.
+"To a Kinder World" (優しい世界へ, Yasashii Sekai e) is the seventh overall episode of the anime television series Dandadan, an adaptation of the manga series Dandadan by Yukinobu Tatsu.
+The series follows a psychic girl named Momo Ayase and a boy with supernatural powers named Ken "Okarun" Takakura who are on a quest to find Okarun's balls.
+His balls were taken and lost after he became possessed by a Japanese spirit called a yōkai named Turbo Granny, who reluctantly helps their search in exchange for Okarun returning his supernatural powers to her.
+In the preceding episode, Momo and Okarun battle a yōkai named Acrobatic Silky to protect a girl named Aira Shiratori, who Silky believes is her daughter.
+The fight is concluded in "To a Kinder World", which centers around the history of Silky before she became a spirit, as well as explaining her attachment to Aira.

-The episode was produced by Science Saru, with Kōtarō Matsunaga serving as episode director, Shūto Enomoto as storyboard and animation director, and Hiroshi Seko as writer.
+The episode was produced by Science Saru, with Kōtarō Matsunaga as episode director, Shūto Enomoto as storyboard and animation director, and Hiroshi Seko as writer.
 Changes were made from the manga version of the story, including how Silky is portrayed when Aira first meets her as a child.
 Greater focus was put on Silky's memories than in the manga, with staff remarking about the difficulty of creating these scenes.
 The episode premiered on November 15, 2024, and was released shortly thereafter on streaming platforms internationally.

-The episode has been met with critical acclaim, with critics considering it the best episode of Dandadan and one of the best of the year.
-It was praised for its animation and use of colors, and the scene depicting the memories of Acrobatic Silky, particularly the tragedy of her and her daughter, was considered the highlight of the episode.
+The episode has been met with critical acclaim, with critics considering it the best episode of Dandadan and one of the best episodes of the year.
+It was praised for its animation and use of colors, and the scene depicting the memories of Acrobatic Silky, particularly what befell her and her daughter, was considered the highlight of the episode.

+Background

+Dandadan follows multiple characters, including the two main characters, a psychic girl named Momo Ayase and a boy with supernatural powers named Ken "Okarun" Takakura.
+Momo, a believer in spirits, makes a bet with Okarun, a believer in extraterrestrial life, and they each try to prove that the other's belief is wrong, leading to Momo being abducted by aliens and Okarun possessed by a Japanese spirit called a yōkai named Turbo Granny, who stole his penis.
+She manages to break free from the aliens after discovering her psychic abilities, and eventually, the two defeat Turbo Granny with the help of Momo's grandmother, Seiko.
+They later discover that, after getting his penis back, Turbo Granny hid inside of him and stole his balls before losing them.
+After excising her from him and putting her into a maneki neko doll, they agree to work together to find his balls in exchange for Okarun returning her powers to Turbo Granny once they find his balls.